akuity/kargo/docs/docs/50-roadmap.md

 | `Freight` CRD | feature | Freight changed from being a property of a `Stage`, to being its own `Freight` CRD. |
 | `Warehouse` CRD | feature | `Freight` production was decoupled from a pipeline's first `Stage` and now comes from a `Warehouse`. |
 | Kargo Render | breaking change | The Bookkeeper project was rebranded as Kargo Render -- a Kargo sub-project for rendering manifests. |

-## Criteria for a Production-Ready 1.0.0 Release

-Maintainers will consider cutting a stable v1.0.0 release once:

-* Confident in API stability.
-(No further breaking changes anticipated.)
-* No critical, "show-stopping" bugs remaining in the backlog.
-* Observing evidence of successful community adoption (of beta releases) in production environments